AyraHikari/OneUILauncherMods/README.md

 ### How It Works

-Interested in how Pixel Launcher Mods works?
+Interested in how OneUI Launcher Mods works?
 You can read all about it [here](https://medium.com/@KieronQuinn/adventures-in-launcherland-modding-the-pixel-launcher-without-actually-changing-the-apk-or-using-54a0cf34ef01)